Use of Chosen Name

 Students are free to engage in club or intramural activities based upon the gender with which they identify, regardless of sex (provided the club sport league/conference does not have rules to the contrary).

 Recognized fraternities and sororities at Penn College adhere to national organizational policies outlined by each individual organization.
-Students interested in joining a fraternity or sorority should contact the Student Activities Office directly.
+Students interested in joining a fraternity or sorority should contact the Office of Student Engagement directly.

 College Health Services provides holistic care to all members of the Penn College community.
 College Health Services follows guidance provided by the American College Health Association on supporting transgender students.